 Endurax 66″ Tripod

 The Endurax 66″ tripod is light, quick, and easy to set up.
-Yet it comes with a ton of handy features for photographers, like non-slip rubber feet, a quick-release flip-lock to adjust the height, and a smartphone mount.
-In addition, there is a hanging hook that you can use to add extra weight to the set-up during windy or wobbly conditions.
+Yet it has many handy features for photographers, like non-slip rubber feet, a quick-release flip-lock to adjust the height, and a smartphone mount.
+In addition, a hanging hook can be used to add extra weight to the set-up during windy or wobbly conditions.

 Mactrem Professional Tripod